honeypieio/shrubcoop.org/content/events/monthly-clothes-swap-1.md

 +++
 author = "Swapshop"
-description = "We're hosting our 5th clothes swap!" draft = true location = "Zero Waste Hub, 22 Bread Street, EH3 9AF"
+description = "We're hosting our 5th clothes swap!" location = "Zero Waste Hub, 22 Bread Street, EH3 9AF"
-tags = ["swapshop", "zero-waste-hub"] time = 2020-02-16T14:00:00Z
+tags = ["swapshop", "zero-waste-hub"] time = 2020-03-15T14:00:00Z
-title = "Monthly Clothes Swap!"
+title = "Monthly Clothes Swap! #passitonweek"

 +++
 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1581079757/shrubcoop.org/media/83081489_4027801067245483_2368316018658377728_o_rj9x3i.jpg)

-We're hosting our 5th clothes swap!
+On the last day of [#passitonweek](https://www.facebook.com/hashtag/passitonweek), we're hosting our next monthly clothes swap!
 It's an opportunity for you to bring along as many unwanted/ unworn items of clothing and leave with some 'new' things to keep you going until the next one!

 #### WHAT?